 Garden Waste (Green Bin)

-From 29th June 2020 the Council will be introducing a charge for emptying your green garden waste bin.
-The service will continue as now until this date.
+On 29th June 2020 the Council introduced a charge for emptying your green garden waste bin.

-Why is the Council introducing charges for collecting my green bin?
+Why has the Council introduced a charge to empty my green bin?

 Do I have to pay for this service?

-The service will operate on an opt-in basis and if you choose not to participate you will not need to pay but your current service will end on 26th June 2020.
+No, the service will operate on an opt-in basis and if you choose not to participate you will not need to pay.

 Does the Council have to collect my green bin by law?